AkashBhosale100/Python-Flask-Task-Manager/README.md

 To see the deployed application navigate to https://bhosaleakash-tasks.000webhostapp.com/index.html

 ## Build With
 -Python-Flask: A micro web framework written in Python
--SQLALCHEMY:   Open source python SQL toolkit -Knockout JS:  A standalone JavaScript implementation of the Model-View-ViewModel pattern.
+-SQLALCHEMY:   Open source python SQL toolkit
+-Knockout JS:  A standalone JavaScript implementation of the Model-View-ViewModel pattern